What Is OEKO-TEX and Does It Really Matter?

 3. Social Responsibility: It's a way to make sure you're supporting ethical labor practices, which is a win-win for everyone involved.

-Limitations of OEKO-TEX Certification
+What are the Limitations of OEKO-TEX Certification?

 Standard 100 by OEKO-TEX® focuses on the final product, not the manufacturing process.
-So, it won't tell you if the factory polluted a river while making s product, only that the item is safe for you to use.
+So, it won't tell you if the factory polluted a river while making a product, only that the item is safe for you to use.

 Also, it doesn't cover the environmental impact of synthetic materials like polyester.
 If you want a more complete assessment of the company that made or sourced the product, you should look for MADE IN GREEN by OEKO-TEX® certification.

-What Sort of Products Might Carry the Label?
+What Sort of Products Carry the Label?

 Clothing

 From jeans to tees, OEKO-TEX ensures you're not wearing a chemical cocktail.
 This is especially important if you have sensitive skin or allergies.
-The absence of harmful dyes and chemicals in non-toxic clothing means less irritation and allergic reactions.

 Sheets, Bedding & Home Textiles

-Think nontoxic bed sheets, curtains, and towels.
-OEKO-TEX helps you sleep easily by ensuring these textiles are free from chemicals that could off-gas or irritate your skin during the night.
-It's like a safety blanket for your eco-blankets!
+OEKO-TEX helps you sleep easily by ensuring home textiles are free from chemicals that could off-gas or irritate your skin during the night.

 Baby Products